alexirpan/alexirpan.github.io/about.md

 permalink: /about/
 ---

-*Last updated August 4, 2023.*
+*Last updated January 8, 2025.*

-I currently work as a Research
+I currently work as a Senior Research
-Scientist on the Robotics@Google team, which is part of Google DeepMind.
+Scientist on the AGI Safety and Alignment team at Google DeepMind.
 The views expressed on this blog are personal opinions, and do not reflect the opinions of my employer.

+I'm somewhat new to directly working on alignment, so my exact work is going to shift a lot as I figure out what parts of the problem I'm best at tackling.
+(See [this post]({% post_url 2024-08-06-switching-to-ai-safety %}) if you're curious for why I decided to work on AI safety.)
-My main research interest is deep reinforcement learning and imitation learning, as applied to robotics.
+In general, my research interests are deep reinforcement learning and agents.
-In general, I like thinking about what's necessary to make robot learning work for real-world problems.
-Much of my work has been based on how to most efficiently use real robot time, how to leverage external data sources that aren't bottlenecked by real robot hardware, and the challenges of longterm agent-centric data collection.
+Prior to working on safety, I did research in robotics, focusing on the bottlenecks of robot learning in real-world problems.
+Common themes of that work were more efficiently using real robot time, leveraging external data sources that weren't bottlenecked on real robot hardware, and handling longterm agent-centric data collection.

 I graduated from the UC Berkeley Computer Science program in 2016, doing undergraduate research in the [Berkeley Artificial Intelligence